sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 12-05-2017

+- http://typelevel.org/scala/ Typelevel's Scala compiler is like babel stage 0 of the officiel Lightbend Scala compiler
+- https://www.youtube.com/watch?v=qwOyZifmi3Q Tuning Query Performance with N1QL in Couchbase => multidimensional scaling MDS (+ duplicate indexes), index service: more ram! for cache. explain the query, hint about indexes, create indexes.
+If mass update: use view query instead (not real time, batched).
+Ask for stale data if possible.
+Limit N to shortcut quickly.

 # 11-05-2017

 - https://blog.cloudflare.com/anonymity-and-abuse-reports/ Cloudflare's transparency about their changing abuse reports model